 Since inception, the American Jewish Year Book has documented the Jewish world and has given significant attention to Jewish population issues.
 Since 1981, responsibility for preparing annual population estimates for world Jewry was taken by the Division of Jewish Demography and Statistics of the A. Harman Institute of Contemporary Jewry at The Hebrew University of Jerusalem.
 The Division was founded by Roberto Bachi in 1959, was headed by Uziel O. Schmelz until 1986, by the present author until 2010, and by Uzi Rebhun since 2010.
 Jewish population estimates appeared in the AJYB, then under the aegis of the American Jewish Committee, until 2008.
 Since 2010, our world Jewish population estimates appeared in the framework of the North American Jewish Data Bank (now the Berman Jewish DataBank), and since 2012 within the renewed American Jewish Year Book.
-World Jewish population estimates as of January 1, 2009 and as of January 1, 2011 were prepared for publication but not issued.
+World Jewish population but not issued.
 The interested reader may consult past AJYB volumes for further details on how the respective annual estimates were obtained (especially Schmelz 1981 and DellaPergola 2015a).